This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS. It covers:

 sbatch -n <number of CPU cores>

-#SBATCH -n <number of CPU cores> the job script file.
+#SBATCH -n <number of CPU cores>in the job script file.
 An example is shown below:

 Distributed memory jobs with inter-node communication using the MPI library should be submitted to